"United We Stand" wraps up the Patriotic releases this season. I hope you have enjoyed them all!

 I also clipped navy ribbon ends straight up toward the bow like I demonstrate in the bow tutorial, and then sealed those ends with fray check.

 For the bow centerpiece, I pulled some red and white polka dot fabric from my stash and used it to make a rolled rosette.
-(I'm sorry I don't have a tutorial for the rosettes at the time of this writing!)
+A tutorial on how to make a rosette out of ribbon can be found here.
 I hot glued the rosette right over the top of that floral wire.
 Once I was happy with how the bow looked, I glued it over the cording seam on my cross stitched piece and used a few well placed TEENY dabs of hot glue to hold the ribbon tails underneath where I wanted them to stay.
 I trimmed a few pieces from a red seasonal berry pick (Walmart) using a wire cutter and then glued those underneath the base of the bow where the ends wouldn't be seen.